wz-ml/Math2LaTeX/README.md

 ## Contributing

 Contributions to LaTeX-OCR are welcome!
 Whether it's bug reports, feature requests, or new code, we appreciate all help.

+## License

+LaTeX-OCR is licensed under the MIT License.
+See [LICENSE](LICENSE) for more details.

+## Acknowledgements
+This project was originally developed as a course project at UCLA in collaboration with [Leon Lenk](https://github.com/leonlenk), [Artin Kim](https://github.com/artinkim), and [Maxine Wu](https://github.com/maxinewu5).
+The original repository can be found at [LaTeX-OCR](https://github.com/leonlenk/LaTeX_OCR).
+Special thanks to Leon for the initial collaboration that laid the foundation for this expanded version.

+We thank Professor Bolei Zhou as well as all the members of ACM AI.